alttch/bma-info/eva4/ecmui/common.rst

 Editing resources/items
 =======================

-Certain tables, such as items and services, allow editing resources.
+Certain tables, such as items and services, allow to edit resources.

 .. figure:: ss/edit.png
     :scale: 30%